Skip to main content

 "What are these?"
 Bondita asked, staring alarmed at the back seat.

-The open roof of the car made Bondita's saree fall over from her head and her stranded locks played in the wind.
+The open roof of the car made Bondita's saree fall over her head, and her stranded locks played in the wind.

 Bondita frowned and shook her head.